 Some regards were taken to get the most performance out of Tensorflow for benchmarking.

 One of the most important setting to optimize the workload for each type of GPU is to use the optimal batch size.
-The batch size specifies how many backpropagations of the network are done in parallel, the result of each backpropagation is then averaged among the batch and then the result is applied to adjust the weights of the network.
+The batch size specifies how many propagations of the network are done in parallel, the results of each propagation are averaged among the batch and then the result is applied to adjust the weights of the network.
 The best batch size in regards of performance is directly related to the amount of GPU memory available.